Aashishsharma/Learnings/Next/AppRouter.md

 ### 7. route.ts

+Used to handle API requests and return data (e.g., JSON), status codes, headers, etc. (see Route-handler.md file)

 ### 8. middleware.ts

 In Next.js, middleware allows you to execute code before a request is completed, enabling you to modify the request or response, redirect users, handle authentication, logging.